 The Advanced Year placement is two days or 15 hours per week for two consecutive semesters.
 Part-time students complete their Advanced Year placement in the Spring (SW 552) and Summer (SW 553) semesters.
 While placement hours can be arranged to span across several days, it is essential that the hours of placement provide learning opportunities that will meet the educational integrity of the field placement experience and meet the stated schedule requirements.
-We cannot guarantee that a student will be able to be placed in a field placements that will have evening and/or weekend hours.
+Students need to maintain a consistent weekly field schedule to ensure continuity for the field agency.